verrazzano/docs/content/en/docs/setup/install/multicluster.md

 1. Use the following instructions to obtain the Kubernetes API server address for the admin cluster.
 This address must be accessible from the managed cluster.

-   {{< tabs tabTotal="2" tabID="3" tabName1="Most Kubernetes Clusters" tabName2="Kind Clusters" >}}
+   {{< tabs tabTotal="2" tabID="3" tabName1="Most Kubernetes Clusters" tabName2="kind Clusters" >}}
    {{< tab tabNum="1" >}}
 <br>

-For most types of Kubernetes clusters, except for Kind clusters, you can find the externally accessible API server address of the admin cluster from its `kubeconfig` file.
+For most types of Kubernetes clusters, except for kind clusters, you can find the externally accessible API server address of the admin cluster from its `kubeconfig` file.

 ```